Garbagna Novarese farmsteads: Moncucco

-It's the oldest farmstead of Garbagna.
+It is the oldest farmstead of Garbagna.
 The name, which Angelo Luigi Stoppa believes to indicate the specific environmental condition (Moncuco means mount top), also appears in documents in the alternative spellings Moncuco and Montecucco.

 History

 Middle ages

 A document from the Capitular Archives of Novara Cathedral, dating back to the first half of the 12th century, mentions the place: among the fields and meadows belonging to Robaldo and Olrico from Carisio's sons in the territory of Garbagna, a piece of land is located in Monte Cuco area, bordering to the east with a San Lorenzo monastery property, to the north with Ugo De Muro (the lord of Garbagna) and to the west with lands of the Brusati family (Novara nobles).
 In those years, therefore, the toponym did not yet identify a settlement, or at least not a settlement of a certain importance.

 In the following two centuries it became a notable settlement, to the point of being entrusted to a dominus (lord): on the Consignationes of 1347 the owners were Bozus de Montechuco and the dominus Gregorius de Montechucho.

 In the second half of the 15th century, during the period of stability and subsequent prosperity under the Sforza rule of the Duchy of Milan, pictorial art had a great development, especially fresco painting.
 In this context Moncucco, together with Buzzoletto and several other local landowners, participated in the decoration of the Oratorio di Santa Maria, the major devotional centre of the place: Baptista de Comolo de Montecucho commissioned the fresco of Saint Bobo in the apse of the small church from the workshop of Tommaso Cagnola.
 From the chosen subject it can be deduced that Battista Comoli was a wealthy farmer or peasant, among the major landowners of the place, who sought the favour of the saint: Saint Bobo was often chosen by the wealthy classes for his legendary belonging to the nobility, which they longed for.
 The client's financial availability is also confirmed by the hiring of the Cagnola workshop, one of the most renowned and sought after in those years.

 During the same period of Milanese domination, on 15 April 1483 Moncucco was sold and enfeoffed by Gian Galeazzo Sforza to his secretary Luigi Terzago.
 From the sales contract it is clear that from then on Moncucco was among the villages forced to pay a tax on bread, meat, wine and fodder.